 - After you fill out your court forms, file them with the Illinois Supreme Court.
 This is done by electronic filing, called 'e-filing.' - You must file your Appellee's Brief by the filing deadline that applies to your case.
-If you are uncertain as to when the filing deadline is, call the Supreme Court Clerk's office at 217-782-2035.

-- You do not have to e-file if you qualify for an exemption (see "Not E-Filing" below), or your case involves a criminal matter. - Most people e-file their forms using Odyssey eFileIL at ilcourts.info/efile. - Follow step-by-step instructions and watch videos that walk you through the steps for e-filing at ilcourts.info/EfileHowTo. - E-filing is easier on a computer.
+If you are uncertain as to when the filing deadline is, call the Supreme Court Clerk's office at 217-782-2035. - You do not have to e-file if you qualify for an exemption (see "Not E-Filing" below), or your case involves a criminal matter. - Most people e-file their forms using Odyssey eFileIL at ilcourts.info/efile. - Follow step-by-step instructions and watch videos that walk you through the steps for e-filing at ilcourts.info/EfileHowTo. - E-filing is easier on a computer.
 It may not work on a cell phone or tablet. - If you do not have access to a computer or if you need help e-filing, take your completed forms to a public library, or a Circuit Clerk, Appellate Clerk, or Supreme Court Clerks' office.
-These places offer public computers where you can e-file your forms. - You can bring your forms on paper or saved on a flash drive.
-The public computer will have a scanner where you can turn your paper forms into electronic files. - Librarians and courthouse staff may be able to help you e-file, but they cannot provide legal advice.
+These places offer public computers where you can e-file your forms. - Depending on your courthouse, you can bring your forms on paper and there may be public computers with a scanner where you can turn your paper forms into electronic files. - Librarians and courthouse staff may be able to help you e-file, but they cannot provide legal advice.